SEASONS

 JEF CABLOG

 Jef Cablog (b.
-1981) is a Cordillera artist based in Baguio City, Philippines primarily known for painting images of his heritage.
+1981, Barlig, Mt.
+Province, Philippines) is a Cordillera artist currently based in Baguio City, Philippines primarily known for painting images of his heritage.
 With the palette knife as his primary tool, his practice involves layering oil to form textured compositions of the mythologies and mountainous environment of the Cordillera region.
 Unique in its authenticity, it is unsurprising that Cablog has achieved a noted measure of success.
-He regularly exhibits his works in both local and international art fairs (the most recent being in Art Kaohsiung in Taiwan), and has recently completed a residency in Brittany, France.
+He regularly exhibits his works in both local and international art fairs, and has completed a residency in Brittany, France in 2015.

 His success, however, has been tempered by a more acute understanding of the complexities of his Cordilleras environment.
 Cablog is not only a passionate advocate of the heritage and culture of indigenous people of the Cordilleras, but he is a stalwart environmentalist.
 An avid hiker and cyclist, he is sensitive to the environmental impact of rapid development.